mParticle/docs/src/pages/developers/partners/kit-integrations/javascript-kit/index.md

 ### Implementation

 In your fork you will find a repository with a directory structure as follows.
 Asterisked files are the only files you will update.
-Do not touch any code inside of any of the boilerplate files or folders.
+Do not touch any code inside the boilerplate files or folders.

 ```sh
 mparticle-javascript-integration-example